-Physical Therapist Students in Integrated or Full time clinical experiences are responsible for:
+Physical Therapist Students in Integrated or Full-time clinical experiences are responsible for:

-- Adhering to the policies in the University Graduate Catalog, the Program's Academic Policies and the Clinical Education Policies and Procedures - > Complying with clinical site policies, rules and regulations. - Reading all material placed in their personal mail boxes, sent via e-mail, and posted to HuskyCT. - > Travel and housing arrangements and cost necessary for Clinical Experiences. - Appropriate and professional behavior at all times and defined by the UConn DPT Program and APTA^{1,2,3}.
+- Adhering to the policies in the University Graduate Catalog, the Program's Academic Policies and the Clinical Education Policies and Procedures - ➤ Complying with clinical site policies, rules and regulations. - Reading all material placed in their personal mailboxes, sent via e-mail, and posted to HuskyCT. - > Travel and housing arrangements and cost necessary for Clinical Experiences. - Appropriate and professional behavior at all times as defined by the UConn DPT Program and APTA^{1,2,3}.
 When going to a physical therapy clinic or other health facility, students are expected to wear professional clothing or clothing as specified by the site.
 Hair must be well groomed, of a normal color and must not interfere with patient care.
 Piercings must be confined to the ears.
-No artificial finger nails or open-toed shoes are allowed in clinical practice. - > Maintaining current certification in CPR and First Aid as long as they are in the DPT Program. - Purchasing liability insurance.
-The cost of this insurance will be included in the student's regular fee bill from the University. - Completing all the required health tests and forms required by the program and by their assigned clinical site, in a timely manner. - Maintaining internet communication with the DCE and/or ACCE throughout all Full-Time Clinical Experiences.
+No artificial fingernails or open-toed shoes are allowed in clinical practice.
+Tattoos may need to be covered if this is the policy of the facility. - Maintaining current certification in CPR and First Aid as long as they are in the DPT Program. - > Purchasing liability insurance.
+The cost of this insurance will be included in the student's regular fee bill from the University. - ➤ Completing all the required health tests and forms required by the program and by their assigned clinical site, in a timely manner. - Maintaining internet communication with the DCE and/or Associate DCE throughout all Full-Time Clinical Experiences. - Recording their CI's name, email, and CPI login email as well as the site's address and phone number on a spreadsheet distributed online.
+This information will be used to aid the DCE and Associate DCE in confirming the CI's access to "CPI Web" (website where CPI is completed) as well as to arrange a call or visit to the site. - ➤ During all Full-Time Clinical Experiences, students must provide a one-hour in-service on an evidence-based topic of value to the audience.
+Alternations in the format are allowed if requested by the clinical site.

-- Recording their CI's name, email, and CPI login email as well as the site's address and phone number on a spreadsheet distributed online.
-This information will be used to aid the DCE and ACCE in confirming the CI's access to "CPI Web" (website where CPI is completed) as well as to arrange a call or visit to the site. - During all Full-Time Clinical Experiences, students must provide a one hour in-service on an evidence based topic of value to the audience. - During all Full-Time Clinical Experiences, students must participate in a weekly HuskyCT Discussion Board.
+During all Full-Time Clinical Experiences, students must participate in a weekly HuskyCT Discussion Board.